 Art Conservation Workshop Study Program In Italy

-This intensive workshop offers an in-depth exploration of cultural heritage conservation, with a specific emphasis on fine art and fresco preservation set against the vibrant cultural backdrop of Southern Italy.
-Participants will engage in a curriculum that combines theoretical frameworks with practical applications in the conservation of paintings and frescoes in rural insitu settings.
+This workshop offers an in-depth exploration of cultural heritage conservation, with a specific emphasis on fine art and fresco preservation set against the vibrant cultural backdrop of Southern Italy.
+Participants will engage in a curriculum that combines theoretical frameworks with practical applications in the conservation of paintings and frescoes in rural in-situ settings.

 Additionally, seminars on historical context, iconography, and technical analysis will enrich the participants’ understanding of the complexities involved in art conservation.

-2025 courses dates
+2026 courses dates

-- July 2 – 16, 2025
+- July 1 – 15, 2026

-- July 23 – August 6, 2025
+- July 22 – August 5, 2026

 The session begins with an introduction to the fundamental principles, standards and guidelines pertinent to art conservation.
 Participants will gain practical experience through workshops, excursions to significant cultural sites, and engaging lectures.